 The comes with a main router hub that features a very nifty round screen that can display your current router speeds and other useful information at a glance.
 Then it uses two antenna-shaped “mesh points” for extending the network even farther — up to an impressive 10,000 square feet for extra-large spaces.
 The mesh points use a very handy set of LEDs to show signal strength so you can choose the best spots to place them.
 If you’re a big fan of on-device information, this system has your back — but there’s also an easy app to use for setup and management.

-Orbi’s mesh network takes mesh routers in a whole new direction.
-Orbi’s system consists of three devices, rather than the traditional one-unit setup with additional repeaters.
-Orbi’s mesh network uses a tri-band hub and identical devices that act as satellites, covering up to 7,500 square feet.
+Orbi’s mesh network is much different in its approach to mesh routers.
+Their system uses three devices, changing the standard one-unit setup with additional repeaters.
+Orbi’s mesh network covers an enormous amount of ground by using a tri-band hub and identical devices that act as satellites.
+All of this together covers up to 7,500 square feet.

 - Google Nest WiFi Review: No-hassle mesh networking